WangLabforComputationalBiology/SARS-COV-nanobody-screening/README.md

 Introducing a method for analyzing the active residues of nanobodies,which involves using NeighborSearch to determine the distance between protein chains.This method can directly output the IDs of the active residues.
 # Usage
   ## Download Data
+The required data can be downloaded from the RCSB database or can be obtained using the sample data provided here.

   ## Data Preprocessing